GalMiles/chuckNorrisBot/README.md

 # Chuck Norris Telegram Bot

-This is a Chuck Norris Telegram joles bot.
+This is a Chuck Norris Telegram jokes bot.

 ## Instructions
 * Git clone this repo and run "npm install"
-* Click [here](t.me/chuck123_bot) for sending message to ChuckBot
+* Click [here](https://t.me/chuck123_bot) for sending a message to ChuckBot
 * Command "/start"
 * Set langauge <language_name>
-* Enter number between 1-101
+* Enter number between 1-101 for a joke
 * Enjoy :grin:

 ## Libraries